TyB3ar/ecommerce_api/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you’d like to change.

 ## Author
-Developed my Tyler Wronski, for Coding Temple project.
+Developed by Tyler Wronski, for Coding Temple project.